RISCV-MYTH-WORKSHOP/RISC-V-Core/README.md

 # Introduction to ABI and RISC-V specifications

 System programming involves designing and writing computer programs that allow the computer hardware to interface with the programmer and the user, leading to the effective execution of application software on the computer system.
 In order to achieve systems programming there needs to be an interface which communicates between software and hardware which is where the APPLICATION BINARY INTERFACE comes into play.

+Application Binary Interface is an interface that allows application programmers to access hardware resources.
+RISC-V specification has 32 registers whose width is defined by XLEN which can be 32/64 for RV32/RV64 respectively.The data can be loaded from memory to registers or directly sent, Application programmer can access each of these 32 registers through its ABI name seen below

 # Digital Logic with TL-Verilog and Makerchip
 # Basic RISC-V CPU micro-architecture
 # Pipelined RISC-V CPU